 ASCAP Published Songwriter, Professional Musician & Soundscape Artist

 Andrea Mikolajczak Music

-Sound Healing Practitioner at the Providence Roy and Patricia Disney Family Cancer Center
+Therapeutic Sound Practitioner at the Providence Roy and Patricia Disney Family Cancer Center since 2015

 Certified Therapeutic Art Facilitator